jerryyang1208/Qt_VideoPlayer/README_en.md

 ## Features

-- Feature 1: Implemented basic player UI layout and standardized naming.
+- Feature 1: Implements basic player UI layout and standardized naming conventions.
-- Feature 2: Read media files from local folders into the player list; double-click to play audio or video, supporting common audio and video formats.
+- Feature 2: Reads local folder media files into the player list, supports double-click to play audio or video, and compatible with common media formats playback.
-- Feature 3: Automatically identify whether the current media is audio or video.
-When playing audio, the video window is hidden by default; when playing video, the window is displayed and the media is rendered to it.
+- Feature 3: Automatically identifies whether the current media is audio or video.
+The video window is hidden by default when playing audio, and only displayed when playing video, rendering the media content in real-time.
-- Feature 4: Implemented button switching logic, including automatic switch to next item after playback, previous/next track button interaction, and highlight tracking of current playing item in the list.
+- Feature 4: Implements playback mode switching logic, including automatic switch after playback completion (with three modes: single-loop, sequential playback, and random playback), previous/next track buttons, and highlight tracking of current playing item in the list.
-- Feature 5: Rich button control logic, including media play/pause, volume adjustment, progress bar dragging, and duration display.
+- Feature 5: Rich button control logic, including play/pause, volume adjustment, progress bar dragging to change playback position, and display of total media duration and current playback progress.
 - Feature 6: Custom window closing event.
-When closing the video window during playback, the play button, audio, progress bar, and time label will pause synchronously.
-The window will reappear when clicking the play button again or double-clicking a video file in the list, ensuring the video window synchronizes with playback operations.
+When closing a playing video window, the play button, audio, progress bar, and time labels will synchronize to pause state.
+The window will reappear when clicking the play button or double-clicking a video file in the list, ensuring the video window synchronizes with playback operations.

 ## Planned Features